Kombuss/QFPD-analysis-scripts/README.md

 - Transforming data from pixel domain to wavevector/position domain
 - Plotting data and saving plotted figures
 - Extracting points of high intensity for further analysis in another software such as OriginPro®

+### File naming standard

+> [!IMPORTANT]
+> Correct file names are necessary for script to function correctly.

+This is how different files should be named, # indicates number:

+Files with data for analysis (.spe):
+- First 3 characters: "##_" - for numbering
+- Somewhere in the name: "kspace" | "rspace" - indicating measured space
+- If neutral density filter was used somewhere in the name: "OD#" | "#OD" - optical density value
+- All strings should be separated by: "_"
+- Example: 05_kspace_2,2mW_l766nm_1200_c810nm_15s_longpass800_FES800_up7,05mm_lr22,7mm_OD4.spe

+FIles with background data (.spe):
+- First string: "bg" | "bck" | "background" - background file indicator
+- Somewhere in the name: #s | ##s - exposure time
+- All strings should be separated by: "_"
+- Example: bg_10s.spe

+Files with neutral density filter transmission data from [Thorlabs](https://www.thorlabs.com) (.xlsx):
+- Forth character is a single number indicationg optical density value
+- Example: NE530B-B.xlsx

 ### Things to implement